jacksonrakena/ts-discord-bot-template/README.md

 ### Copyright
 **Authorization of Derivative Works**
 Derivative works, including forks, bots, applications, and services, are **not** subject to any license, restrictions, requirements or specifications.
 A license is not needed, but a credit might be nice ;)

-**Protection of Original Assets**
-Otherwise, this repository and assets are copyright &copy; 2018-2021 Abyssal under the MIT License.